wolberine/docs/markdown/guide/cloud/spacebridge-tunnel.md

 tunneling* button.

 {{#callout}}
-Your device itself must also be configured to support inbound connections.
-If you're using an E303 or similar USB modem on Linux, that means connecting via PPP mode instead of the simpler HiLink mode.
-See the [E303 guide](/docs/guide/connect/e303/) for details.
+Your network interface itself must also be configured to support inbound connections.
+Web-based configurations for some USB modems (e.g. E303's HiLink mode) usually do not support this.
+[Configure the modem](/docs/guide/connect/usb-modem/) using PPP or similar to expose full network functionality.
 {{/callout}}

 #### Establishing the Tunnel With the Spacebridge Client